EDCD/EDDN/schemas/README-EDDN-schemas.md

 and then passes it on to any interested listeners.

 ---
 ## Sources

-There are two sources of game data, both provided, and approved for use, by Frontier Developments, the publisher of the game.
+There are two sources of game data, both provided by the publisher of the game, Frontier Developerments.
+They are both explicitly approved for use by third-party software.

 ### Journal Files

-On the PC version of the game "Journal files" are written during any game session.
+On the PC version of the game, "Journal files" are written during any game session.
 These are in newline-delimited JSON format, with each line representing a single JSON object.
 Frontier Developments publishes documentation for the various events in their